SEI-ATL-3-8/install-fest/README.md

 vscode will appear in your applications folder when the installation is completed

 You can also download and install VS Code from [here](https://code.visualstudio.com/download)

+*FINISH LINE*: You can open vscode through spotlight search

 ## UNIT 1 Configs: